WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Duration Type

 Duration type is a type only used by attribute applying abilities.
 Durations take the form of `~<Name>`.
 A full list of available attribute durations can be found in the [attribute section](#Attributes).

+### Variable String Pseudo-Type

+Variable String pseudo-type represents an arbitrary text that is sometimes the expected input.
+Can take any value, for example ``​`This is a text.`​``.
+[Variables](#variables) within this text are resolved.

 ### Actor Pseudo-Type